bcjuang/Box_Office_Prediction/README.md

 Some notebook files may not be properly rendered in a GitHub repository.<br>
-Please use nbviewer utility of Project Jupyter by
+Please use nbviewer utility of Project Jupyter to view them via the following steps.
 1. Open https://nbviewer.jupyter.org/
 2. Copy and paste the URL of file in the textfield.